ffich/LWSF/README.md

 **Timeout**: the period of the task in ms. You can put the integer value that you want, like 1, 5, 1000...etc.
 Some pre-defined timing macros are provided in the templates.

-So a simple task definition would be look like in the snippets below:
+So a simple task definition would look like in the snippets below:

 ```
 /* Schedule Table structure initialization */